Nurse Practitioner vs Doctor: What’s the Difference?

 NP vs MD Training & Education

-While NPs and MDs both have substantial advanced training and education, the pathway to becoming each is very different.
+While NPs and MDs both have substantial advanced training and education, the pathway to becoming one is very different.
 This is one of the biggest considerations when determining which path is right for you.
 While becoming an NP is time-consuming and difficult, the path to becoming a doctor can be grueling.

 - Become a Registered Nurse and obtain a Bachelor of Science in Nursing (BSN)